 The wrap.
 I use all natural twine usually made from organic hemp or cotton to wrap the bouquets.
 The hemp burns a little cleaner than the cotton, you can always cut back the twine as you burn sections of it.
 Some plant materials bind tighter than others, white sage for example is much denser than the purple sage.

 I was excited this spring to plant some new plants that I can nurture myself and add to my smudge products.
 Stay tuned for new and creative bouquets and more posts about clearing the air using a smudge stick or other dried plants.

-Here are some the recent bouquets, I also love commission work, let me create your ideal herbal/floral bouquet for an event or practice!
+Here are some bouquets I have made in the past, I also love commission work, let me create your ideal herbal/floral bouquet for an event or practice!